cvybhu/neuralNet/README.md

 # NeuralNet
 Neural Net 'library' written in C++ / OpenCL
+It is not very fast but for now im still learning how neural nets work

 ## Features:

 #### Layer types:
 * Fully Connected
+* Convolute
+* Max Pool

 #### Activation functions:
 * Sigmoid